El Bagawat

 El Bagawat, is an ancient Christian cemetery, and one of the oldest in the world, which functioned at the Kharga Oasis in southern-central Egypt from the 3rd to the 7th century AD.
 It is one of the earliest and best preserved Christian cemeteries from the ancient world.

 Location

 The Necropolis of El Bagawat is located in the Western Desert in Kharga Oasis.
-This is one of the largest oases in Egypt and is 34 m below sea level.
+This is one of the largest oases in Egypt and is 34 meters below sea level.